zhuhan0220/hackharvard2019/README.md

 -  We used Google speech-to-text API to tackle Audio input problem
 -  Used firebase to receive updates of user positions, for the Google Cloud backend to perform matching later on
 -  Provide navigation service to volunteers, facilitate them finding the users
--  Use real-time sentiment analysis to monitor potential
+-  Use real-time sentiment analysis to monitor potential risks

 Converting oral instructions of visually impeded users' into text for better communication